Biographies Characteristics Analysis

 NOTE:

-Not all features are even or odd.
-There are functions that are not subject to such gradation.
+Not all functions are even or odd.
+There are functions that do not obey such gradation.
 For example, the root function at = √X does not apply to either even or odd functions (Fig. 3).
 When listing the properties of such functions, an appropriate description should be given: neither even nor odd.

 Periodic functions.

 As you know, periodicity is the repetition of certain processes at a certain interval.
-The functions describing these processes are called periodic functions.
+Functions that describe these processes are called periodic functions.
 That is, these are functions in whose graphs there are elements that repeat at certain numerical intervals.

-How to insert mathematical formulas on the site?
+How to insert mathematical formulas on a website?

-If you ever need to add one or two mathematical formulas to a web page, then the easiest way to do this is as described in the article: mathematical formulas are easily inserted into the site in the form of pictures that Wolfram Alpha automatically generates.
+If you ever need to add one or two mathematical formulas to a web page, then the easiest way to do this is as described in the article: mathematical formulas are easily inserted onto the site in the form of pictures that are automatically generated by Wolfram Alpha.
 In addition to simplicity, this universal method will help improve the visibility of the site in search engines.
-It has been working for a long time (and I think it will work forever), but it is morally outdated.
+It has been working for a long time (and, I think, will work forever), but is already morally outdated.

-If, on the other hand, you constantly use mathematical formulas on your site, then I recommend that you use MathJax, a special JavaScript library that displays mathematical notation in web browsers using MathML, LaTeX, or ASCIIMathML markup.
+If you regularly use mathematical formulas on your site, then I recommend that you use MathJax - a special JavaScript library that displays mathematical notation in web browsers using MathML, LaTeX or ASCIIMathML markup.

-There are two ways to start using MathJax: (1) using a simple code, you can quickly connect a MathJax script to your site, which will be automatically loaded from a remote server at the right time (list of servers); (2) upload the MathJax script from a remote server to your server and connect it to all pages of your site.
-The second method is more complicated and time consuming and will allow you to speed up the loading of your site's pages, and if the parent MathJax server becomes temporarily unavailable for some reason, this will not affect your own site in any way.
-Despite these advantages, I chose the first method, as it is simpler, faster and does not require technical skills.
-Follow my example, and within 5 minutes you will be able to use all the features of MathJax on your site.
+There are two ways to start using MathJax: (1) using a simple code, you can quickly connect a MathJax script to your website, which will be automatically loaded from a remote server at the right time (list of servers); (2) download the MathJax script from a remote server to your server and connect it to all pages of your site.
+The second method - more complex and time-consuming - will speed up the loading of your site's pages, and if the parent MathJax server becomes temporarily unavailable for some reason, this will not affect your own site in any way.
+Despite these advantages, I chose the first method as it is simpler, faster and does not require technical skills.
+Follow my example, and in just 5 minutes you will be able to use all the features of MathJax on your site.

-You can connect the MathJax library script from a remote server using two code options taken from the main MathJax website or from the documentation page:
+You can connect the MathJax library script from a remote server using two code options taken from the main MathJax website or on the documentation page:

-One of these code options needs to be copied and pasted into the code of your web page, preferably between the tags and or right after the tag .
+One of these code options needs to be copied and pasted into the code of your web page, preferably between tags and or immediately after the tag.
 According to the first option, MathJax loads faster and slows down the page less.
-But the second option automatically tracks and loads the latest versions of MathJax.
-If you insert the first code, then it will need to be updated periodically.
-If you paste the second code, then the pages will load more slowly, but you will not need to constantly monitor MathJax updates.
+But the second option automatically monitors and loads the latest versions of MathJax.
+If you insert the first code, it will need to be updated periodically.
+If you insert the second code, the pages will load more slowly, but you will not need to constantly monitor MathJax updates.

-The easiest way to connect MathJax is in Blogger or WordPress: in the site control panel, add a widget designed to insert third-party JavaScript code, copy the first or second version of the load code presented above into it, and place the widget closer to the beginning of the template (by the way, this is not at all necessary , since the MathJax script is loaded asynchronously).
+The easiest way to connect MathJax is in Blogger or WordPress: in the site control panel, add a widget designed to insert third-party JavaScript code, copy the first or second version of the download code presented above into it, and place the widget closer to the beginning of the template (by the way, this is not at all necessary , since the MathJax script is loaded asynchronously).
 That's all.
-Now learn the MathML, LaTeX, and ASCIIMathML markup syntax and you're ready to embed math formulas into your web pages.
+Now learn the markup syntax of MathML, LaTeX, and ASCIIMathML, and you are ready to insert mathematical formulas into your site's web pages.

-Any fractal is built according to a certain rule, which is consistently applied an unlimited number of times.
+Any fractal is constructed according to a certain rule, which is consistently applied an unlimited number of times.
 Each such time is called an iteration.

 The iterative algorithm for constructing a Menger sponge is quite simple: the original cube with side 1 is divided by planes parallel to its faces into 27 equal cubes.
 One central cube and 6 cubes adjacent to it along the faces are removed from it.
-It turns out a set consisting of 20 remaining smaller cubes.
+The result is a set consisting of the remaining 20 smaller cubes.
 Doing the same with each of these cubes, we get a set consisting of 400 smaller cubes.
-Continuing this process indefinitely, we get the Menger sponge.
+Continuing this process endlessly, we get a Menger sponge.

-The dependence of the variable y on the variable x, in which each value of x corresponds to a single value of y is called a function.
-The notation is y=f(x).
-Each function has a number of basic properties, such as monotonicity, parity, periodicity, and others.
+The dependence of a variable y on a variable x, in which each value of x corresponds to a single value of y is called a function.
+For designation use the notation y=f(x).
+Each function has a number of basic properties, such as monotonicity, parity, periodicity and others.

 A function y=f(x) is called even if it satisfies the following two conditions: